inex/ixp-manager-docs-md/docs/features/sflow-p2p.md

 There are plenty of things which could go wrong in a way which would stop the sflow mechanism from working properly.

-* the Mac Address table in IXP manager is populated correctly with all customer MAC addresses using the `update-l2database.pl` script
+* the Mac Address table in IXP manager is populated correctly with all customer MAC addresses using the `update-l2database.pl` script, if you are using discovered MAC addresses.
+If you're using configured MAC addresses, you can ignore `update-l2database.pl` script completed but you should make sure that there are valid MAC addresses associated with each port you're attempting to monitor.
 * ensuring that all switch ports are set up correctly in IXP Manager, i.e. Core ports and Peering ports are configured as such
 * ensuring that sflow accounting is configured on peering ports and is disabled on all core ports
 * ensuring that sflow accounting is as ingress-only